 The Edmonton Community Development Company is dedicated to catalyzing significant transformation in underserved communities and plays a pivotal role in achieving a community-centric and inclusive economy.

-In our efforts to bring about this change, ECDC has focused its attention on neighbourhoods marked by a history of neglect, such as McCauley and Alberta Avenue.
-As we work in these communities, our mission is to engage and collaborate closely with residents, actively listening to their needs and aspirations while empowering them to lead economic and social progress.
+Our mission is to engage and collaborate closely with community groups, actively listening to their needs and aspirations while empowering them to lead economic and social progress.

 The Piazza